toddsellon/SpaceCraft/README.md

 	- Tells your faction to complete the current building project (super laggy)
 	- /sc complete
 - **pay**
 	- Pays off any outstanding balance for your faction.
 A balance is incurred whenever a construction project is started and the faction has to pay off the cost of one battery to avoid garbage collection.
+	- /sc pay
+- **reset**
+	- Resets all quest progress
+	- /sc reset
+- **unlock**
+	- Unlocks all technology
+	- /sc unlock
+- **lock**
+	- Locks all technology
+	- /sc lock

+## Settings
+These are the settings which can be changed
+- difficulty (float) Multiplier for AI gathered resources (default 1)
+- grids (int) Limit to how many grids each Faction will make (default 20)
+- engineers (int) Limit of how many engineers each Faction should have (default 1)
+- bots (int) Limit of how many bots each Faction should have (default 3)
+- manualkits (bool) Allows admins to disable the automatic functionality on survival kits (default false)
+- animations (bool) Enables or disables extra animations (default true)
+- quests (bool) Enables or disables the quest system (default true)

+Convars can also technically be changed inside your save folder in a file called "SCConvars.xml".

+## Default Prefabs
+- Terran Planet Pod
+- Terran SCV
+- Terran Outpost
+- Terran MAR-1NE
+- Terran Reaper
+- Terran SCV (Atmo)
+- Terran SCV (Space)
+- Terran Command Center
+- Terran Siege Tank
+- Terran Battlecruiser
+- Planetary Fortress
+- Terran Wraith
+- Protoss Outpost
+- Protoss Probe
+- Protoss Gateway
+- Protoss Scout
+- Protoss Nexus
+- Protoss Tempest
+- Protoss Stargate
+- Zerg Drop Site
+- Zerg Drone
+- Zerg Hatchery
+- Zerg Lair
+- Zerg Mutalusk
+- Zerg Hive
+- Zerg Corruptor
+(More to come, subject to change)

-# Factions
+# Creating Factions
 Factions are defined inside XML formated .sbc files *outside the SpaceCraft base mod*.
 Custom prefabs can also be added via XML.

 # Example